feedhenry-staff/fh-rest-express-router/README.md

 ## Changelog

+* 0.4.0
+  * Support for Joi validations on incoming request body and querystrings for create, update, and list operations
+  * Add Apache Licence (thanks @matzew)
+  * Update example code
+  * Include Postman file for demonstration of requests
+  * Only support node.js 4.0 and above (due to inclusion of Joi)

 * 0.3.0 - 0.3.1
-  * Return 404 if adapter returns a null result
+  * Return 404 if adapter returns a null result (for delete or read)
   * Pass route params that developers define on their app.use
   * Support nested APIs (thanks @jimdillon)
   * Adapter responses are validated to ensure compliance with FH.Sync Object